 2023.09.29 Crayfish2

-Thanks to funding from Natural England Species Recovery Programme, the project is developing a new crayfish hatchery, building a bespoke crayfish ark site pond, and telling the story of WCC conservation through a new public display at Wildwood Trust Devon
+Thanks to funding from Natural England Species Recovery Programme, the project is developing a new crayfish hatchery, building a bespoke crayfish ark site pond, rescuing WCC from Devon rivers, and telling the story of WCC conservation through a new public display at Wildwood Trust Devon.

 Following a successful trial period in early 2023 (funded by Devon Community Foundation), Natural England funding is enabling Wildwood Trust Devon to expand the crayfish hatchery facilities to accommodate native crayfish from across Devon and Somerset.